The Ballet Center Faculty

 Caley Patton, Junior Instructor

-Caley is a junior at Mt.
+Caley is a senior at Mt.
 Hope High School and has been dancing at The Ballet Center for more than 9 years.
 She has studied Ballet, Pointe, Jazz, Contemporary, Tap and Hip Hop.
-Last year she began her student traineeship with Rodney Gore in Hip Hop and started working as a sub!
-This year Caley is looking forward to start working with her own group of Little Hoppers!
+Two years ago she began her student traineeship with Rodney Gore and now teaches Hip Hop, Jazz and Ballet to our youngest dancers!

 Past and Guest Faculty